Preparing For The First Night With Your Puppy

 Offer comforting smells.
 A common trick is getting a blanket or a similar object from your breeder that smells like the puppy’s mom.
 Place this in the crate to help the puppy come down.
 If that’s not an option, you can also give the puppy something that smells like you.

-Consider offering comfort items.
+Consider offering comfort items, like a puppy heartbeat toy.
 Not all dogs need this, but some can benefit from a fluffy toy or even one of those heartbeat toys.
 These are not scientifically proven but they do work for some pups.

 Tire the puppy out before bed.
 Before your puppy goes to sleep, make sure they have a good playtime session to get them tired and sleepy.